numalariamodeling/faculty-enrich-2022-examples/README.md

 - Create a new simulation experiment `run_exampleSim_w6b.py` that will be used to run a simulation picking up from the 10-year burnin simulations you ran in PART I.
-- To fill the script you can either:
+- To fill the script:
-   - copy the content from experiment script from week 4 `run_exampleSim_w4.py` that already has interventions and reporters defined, and check that the configuration parameters are the same in your burnin and 'pick up' simulation.
-Specifically **demographics** and transmission configurations incl. *vector speies*, **OR**
-   - copy the content from  `run_exampleSim_w6a.py` and add selected interventions and reporters of relevance to you for the future scenario simulation.
+   - copy the content from `run_exampleSim_w6a.py` into the new script.
+   - Add the following selected interventions and reporters for the future scenario simulation (see solution script):
+   	- Case Management / Health-Seeking
+		- Starting on Day 0 of the pickup
+		- Treatment is with AL
+		- For NewClinicalCase:
+			- Coverage = 0.7 for children U5, 0.5 for all age 5+
+			- Seek = 1
+			- Rate = 0.3 (takes 3.33 days on average)
+		- For NewSevereCase:
+			- Coverage = 0.85 for all ages
+			- Seek = 1
+			- Rate = 0.5 (takes 2 days on average)
+	- ITNs
+		- Starting on Day 1 of Year 2 in the pickup
+		- Coverage of 0.6 for U5, 0.4 for ages 10-50 and 0.36 for ages 50+
+		- Distributed every 3 years of the pickup simulation
+		- *Don't forget*
+			- add 'Received_ITN' to the `event_list`
+			- `return` the U5 coverage level
    - _Note that the start/end days for interventions and reports are relative to the beginning of the pick-up simulation - in other words, they re-start at zero._
 - Add custom or new parameters that define the simulation and burnin duration as well as ID of the burnin experiment.
 Add these at the top of your new script *after* your import statements:
   - `pickup_years` to define your SimulationDuration (i.e. # of years post-burnin).
 This will replace the `years` or  `serialize_years` that you had previously in the script.
-  - `pull_year` to define the year of the burn-in that serves as the start of the pick-up (> or =  `serialize_years` in  `run_exampleSim_w6a.py`  )
+  - `pull_year` to define the year of the burn-in that serves as the start of the pick-up
+  	- Set equal to the value of  `serialize_years` in  `run_exampleSim_w6a.py` (either 10 or 50 years).
   - `burnin_id = <exp_id>` with the experiment_id from the burnin experiment you want to pick up from
   - `n_seeds` to define the number of stochastic runs executed under each parameter set